InjectionSoftwareandSecurityLLC/Propane/doc/markdown/propane_timed_events.md

 # Propane Timed Events

 Sometimes we want to schedule competitions to start and end at a certain time.
-Propane makes that simple with Time Events.
+Propane makes that simple with Timed Events.
 In the `propane_config.ini` file simply specify a 24 hour time format start and/or end time and Propane will take care of the rest! *(Ex: 9:20, 19:20, 21:45, etc...)*

-Timed events only need either a start OR and end time, they do not NEED both to work but you can of course schedule a game to start and end at a specific time.
-However, if you wish to start at a specific time and never end, or start immediately and end at a specifc time those options are available as well.
+Timed events only need either a start OR an end time, they do not NEED both to work but you can of course schedule a game to start and end at a specific time.
+However, perhaps you wish to start at a specific time and never end.
+Or maybe you wish to start immediately and end at a specifc time.
+Both of those options are available as well.

 Example